TMoCo/TMoCo.github.io/index.markdown

 style: "index.css"
 ---

-Thanks for dropping by, I'm Tommy and welcome to my small corner of the internet.
+Thanks for dropping by, I'm Tommy and welcome to my website!